moshejw/Nand-to-chatbot/README.md

 4. Chat eith ELIZA

 # More information and credit
 Eliza is a chatbot from the 1960's.
 This is an implementation in the Jack language - as part of the [Nand2Tetris course](https://www.nand2tetris.org/).
-JavaScript source code for Eliza found on [Kenneth Ronkowitz's website](https://web.njit.edu/~ronkowit/eliza.html) and modified for Jack, attribution in js file follows:
+JavaScript source code for Eliza found on [Kenneth Ronkowitz's website](https://web.njit.edu/~ronkowit/eliza.html) and modified for Jack, original attribution:

 Chat Bot by George Dunlop, www.peccavi.com

 May be used/modified if credit line is retained (c) 1997 All rights reserved